nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 2a.
 Invalid format
-  2a1.
+  > 2a1.
 System shows error message
-Use case ends
+> Use case ends

 2b.
 Invalid path
-  2b1.
-System shows error message.
+  > 2b1.
+System shows error message
-Use case ends
+> Use case ends

 2c.
 Existing file found
-  2c1.
-System will overwrite the existing file.
+  > 2c1.
+System will overwrite the existing file
-Use case ends.
+> Use case ends.

 #### Use case: Using data from another folder